 - CSS colours show the actual HTML code colour

 - There are many free extensions that are helpful.

 - Updates are frequent and painless.

-The Release to manufacturing (RTM) version of Visual Studio 2015 is now available and it is FREE!
+The Release to manufacturing (RTM) version of Visual Studio 2017 is FREE!

 Is there a Visual Basic 6 (VB6) Upgrade Wizard?

 Visual Studio no longer has an Upgrade Wizard – for these reasons: